 Basic sensing modes

-In most RF sensing scenarios, the sensing initiator is the device where the RF sensing applications reside, and hence the sensing initiator may require the measured CIR.
-For the cases that the sensing initiator is the sensing transmitter, an Over-the-Air (OTA) CIR measurement report may be sent by the sensing responder to provide the CIR to the sensing initiator.
+In most RF sensing scenarios, the sensing initiator is the device where the RF sensing applications reside, and hence the sensing initiator may require the sensing measurement report.
+For the cases that the sensing initiator is the sensing transmitter, an Over-the-Air (OTA) sensing measurement report may be sent by the sensing responder to provide the measurement report to the sensing initiator.
 Additionally, in a proxy application, the device requesting the proxy operation may receive OTA CIR measurement report from the sensing initiator.
 Based on the roles of sensing devices, the possible scenarios are listed below:

 Mono-Static Sensing